keptn/keptn.github.io/content/docs/quickstart/_index.md

     ```

 :rocket: Keptn is now ready to be used.

+### 3. Access Keptn Bridge

+By default, basic authentication is in place that protects the Keptn Bridge.

+* To get the `user` and `password`, execute the command:

+    ```console
+    keptn configure bridge --output
+    ```

+* Depending on the chosen way of exposing Keptn (please see [here](../0.7.x/operate/install/#install-keptn)), you need to derive the endpoint Keptn is running on.
+If you follow this quickstart, the endpoint is: `http://localhost:8080`

+* Consequently, go to `http://localhost:8080` to access the Keptn Bridge that will prompt for `user` and `password`.

 ### 4. Explore tutorials to learn more about the Keptn use cases